krobelus/rate-experiments/thesis.md

 is in the formula.
 If it is, then the deleted reason is not unique and the shared UP-model will definitely not change.
-This criterion might be sufficient for the proofs produced by the second variant of the patches from [section 3][3 A Small Tweak to Proof Generation in `MiniSat`-based SAT Solvers].
+This criterion might be sufficient for the proofs produced by the second variant of the patches from [section 3][3 A Tiny Tweak to Proof Generation in `MiniSat`-based SAT Solvers].

 State-of-the-art DRAT checkers are heavily optimized for speed but they keep the entire input proof and the resulting LRAT proof in memory.
 If the available memory is at premium, some changes could be made to do backwards checking in an online fashion, processing one proof step at a time.
-Similarly, an LRAT proof line could be written to disk immediately checking a corresponding lemma, with some postprocessing to fix the clause IDs.
+Similarly, an LRAT proof line could be written to disk immediately after checking the corresponding lemma, with some postprocessing to fix the clause IDs.

-It might be possible to forego DRAT completely and directly generate LRAT in a solver which is already done by `varisat`.
+It might be possible to forego DRAT completely and directly generate LRAT in a solver which is already supported by `varisat`.
 This removes the need for a complex checker at the cost of a larger proof artifact.

 [^lrat-check]: <https://github.com/acl2/acl2/tree/master/books/projects/sat/lrat>
 [^rupee]: <https://github.com/arpj-rebola/rupee>